 1. Don’t take your blood work results at face value

 Are you getting online results?
 To get an accurate reading of your blood test – and to properly diagnose a medical condition – you need to talk to your doctor.
 Don’t ask strangers online to interpret your laboratory results!
 For instance, many men post their sperm test results here, and ask me what it all means.
 Instead, they need to get an interpretation of their test results directly from their doctor.

 Your blood test results are affected by your medications, your previous test results, and other factors.
 Thus, someone who doesn’t know your health history can’t give you an accurate interpretation of your results.

+Here’s one way not to get anxious and scared when you’re waiting for blood work: do not search the internet for what your blood test results mean.
 The results of my blood work included abnormally high monocytes and platelets, and abnormally low ferritin (iron).
-So, I searched the internet with these questions: “what does high platelet count mean?”; “causes of high monocytes in blood”; “how to increase iron in diet”; and “what do I do with the online results of my blood test??!!”
+So, I searched the internet with these questions: “what does high platelet count mean?”; “causes of high monocytes in blood”; “how to increase iron in diet”; and “what do I do with the online results of my blood test?!”

 I found a few sites with information, but I took them with a grain of salt.
 For instance, one health site said that high platelets aren’t a big deal; low platelets are far worse.
 But another website said that high platelets are an indication of a serious health condition that I can’t remember the name of.
 Which is it for me?
 I don’t know…so what’s the point of searching for a diagnosis online?

 3. Remember that blogs and forums are personal experience

 Don’t panic if you search for your blood results online, and find other people who had the same results and also have serious medical conditions!
 The blogger next door could have high monocytes, like my test results indicate, and could have a serious case of cancer.
 That doesn’t mean I have cancer.